samarr/PDFTesting/README.md

-# PDF visual comparison test
+# PDF visual comparison tests

 The project is boilerplate code for visual comparison of two PDF files and show differences if any.